umakantsharmacedcoss/developer-documentation/source/includes/_plugin_permissions.md

  <?php

      /**
-      * @param array $permissions     Addon specific permissions
+      * @param array $permissions     Plugin specific permissions
       * @param       $allPermissions  All role permissions
       * @param bool  $isSecondRound   Is round two after permissions have been updated by all permission classes *